mbabynames search ✿

 Harry Alexander

-Harry means "noble and strong".
+Harry means "ruler of the home".
 Alexander means "defender of the people".
-The pairing gives the name a layered quality: noble and strong on one side, defender of the people on the other.
+The pairing gives the name a layered quality: ruler of the home on one side, defender of the people on the other.
 Harry is 2 syllables.
 Alexander at 4 adds length and rhythm.

 Harry Benjamin

-Meaning: Harry = "noble and strong", Benjamin = "son of the right hand".
+Meaning: Harry = "ruler of the home", Benjamin = "son of the right hand".
 One name grounds the other, and the two meanings work as a pair rather than competing.
 The longer Benjamin (3 syllables) builds on the shorter Harry, giving the name forward momentum.

 Harry Henry